-At all times, crews should follow the advice of their health authorities, operators, and the health authorities of the destination country.
+At all times, crews should follow the advice of their health authorities, operators, or the health authorities of the destination country.
 The following is general advice about COVID-19 as understood at the date of publication.

 The risk of transmission of COVID-19 in the flight deck is very low, provided appropriate hygienic and precautionary measures are taken.
+Even though vaccinated people may get infected and spread SARS-Cov-2 virus, infectivity among vaccinated people is considerably lower compared to non-vaccinated.
+Vaccination protects efficiently from severe COVID-19 disease.

-The biggest risk is fellow pilots, and therefore it is of utmost importance pilots not go to work if they have any symptoms of COVID-19 or have had a close contact with a person suspected of having or testing positive for COVID-19.
+The biggest workplace risk for pilots is fellow pilots.
+It is of utmost importance that pilots not go to work if they have any symptoms of COVID-19 or have had a close contact with a person suspected of having or testing positive for COVID-19.

-Transmission in the aircraft is likely due to direct contact, via droplets, or to lesser via aerosols or surfaces.
-The SARS-Cov-2 virus can survive on surfaces from a few hours to a few days.
+Transmission in the aircraft is likely due to direct contact via droplets or aerosols or, in rare cases, via surfaces, thus the importance of mask wearing.
+The SARS-Cov-2 virus can survive on surfaces from a few hours to a few days, but the viral dose from surfaces generally does not reach the threshold for infection.
+Frequent hand washing, and disinfection is still recommended.

-Recirculated air is not considered to be a source of infection, as it passes through HEPA filters, which are used, for example, in operating theatres.
-The SARS-Cov-2 virus is approximately 0.125 μm in diameter which is within the particle-size range that HEPA filters capture with a high level of efficiency.1
+Recirculated air is not considered a significant source of infection, as it passes through HEPA filters, which are used, for example, in operating theatres.
+The SARS-Cov-2 virus is approximately 0.125 $\mu$ m in diameter which is within the particle-size range that HEPA filters capture with a high level of efficiency.